"I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me."-- Matthew 25:35

 St. James Episcopal Church is located 205 N. Fourth between Florida and Convention Streets in downtown Baton Rouge.
 Traveling via Interstate from the north, the Florida Street exit leads toward Fourth Street; from the south/east, take the Convention Street exit toward Fourth Street.

 Upon arrival at St. James, you will find some curbside parking along Convention Street between N. Fourth and N. Fifth Streets, and the east side of N. Fourth Street, including spots reserved for those with handicapped tags or plates.
 Across N. Fourth Street from the front of the church, the St. James parking lot offers free parking.
 The All-Right lot accessible from Convention Street also offers free parking on Sunday for those attending our services.

 Should you need or desire it, our professionally staffed nursery is in Werlein Hall (Day School building) while some renovations are underway in its usual Parish Hall location.
 Please follow the signs to the nursery location.
 Nursery care is for children four years old and younger.
 Your children are welcome in church, as well.

 During the school year, a special Children's Church service is held in the choir room (on the second floor of the Parish Hall) at the start of the Sunday service where the children hear a lesson on the readings for the day, engage in an activity or craft, enjoy singing, and come to the church in time for communion with their family.
-Also during the school year, Sunday school classes in the Catechesis of the Good Shepherd curriculum are offered for children 3-6 and 6-9 years of age in their dedicated space, also on the second floor of the Parish Hall.
+Also during the school year, Sunday school classes in the Episcopal Children's Curriculum (ECC), a thematic Sunday school curriculum tied to the seasons of the church year, offered for children 3-6 and 6-9 years of age in their dedicated space, also on the second floor of the Parish Hall.

 We celebrate the Holy Eucharist, also known as the Lord’s Supper or Holy Communion, at three services on Sundays: